Jesus in the Bible

 Then, as an illustration, Jesus said to them: "No man ever tears a piece from a new garment and puts it upon an old one; for, if he does, he will not only tear the new garment, but the piece from the new one will not match the old.

-And Jesus answering them said, Have ye not read even this, what David did, when he was hungry, he, and they that were with him;
+And Jesus answering them said, Have ye not read what David did, when he himself was hungry and those that were with him? how he went into the house of God,

 Then Jesus added: "The Son of Man is lord even of the Sabbath."

-On another Sabbath, Jesus entered the synagogue and was teaching.
-Now a man was there whose right hand was withered.
+On another Sabbath Jesus went into the Synagogue and taught; and there was a man there whose right hand was withered.

-The experts in the law and the Pharisees watched Jesus closely to see if he would heal on the Sabbath, so that they could find a reason to accuse him.
+The Teachers of the Law and the Pharisees watched Jesus closely, to see if he would work cures on the Sabbath, so that they might find a charge to bring against him.

-And Jesus said unto them, I ask you, Is it lawful on the sabbath to do good, or to do harm? to save a life, or to destroy it?
+Then said Jesus unto them, I will ask you one thing, Is it lawful on the sabbath days to do good, or to do evil? to save life, or to let it be lost?

-About that time, Jesus retired to a mountain to pray, and spent the whole night in an oratory.
+Now about that time, Jesus went out, up the hill, to pray, and spent the whole night in prayer to God.

 They were Simon (whom Jesus also named Peter), and his brother Andrew, James, John, Philip, Bartholomew,